Quirinus: The Capitoline Triad

-His early importance led to Quirinus' inclusion in the Archaic Triad (the first Capitoline Triad), along with Mars (then an agriculture god) and Jupiter.
+His early importance led to Quirinus's inclusion in the Archaic Triad (the first Capitoline Triad), along with Mars (then an agriculture god) and Jupiter.

 Over time, however, Quirinus became less significant, and he was absent from the later, more widely known triad (he and Mars had been replaced by Juno and Minerva).
 Varro mentions the Capitolium Vetus, an earlier cult site on the Quirinal, devoted to Jupiter, Juno, and Minerva, among whom Martial makes a distinction between the "old Jupiter" and the "new".

 Fade into obscurity

 Eventually, Romans began to favor personal and mystical cults over the official state belief system.
-These included those of Bacchus, Cybele, and Isis, leaving only Quirinus' flamen to worship him.
+These included those of Bacchus, Cybele, and Isis, leaving only Quirinus's flamen to worship him.

 Legacy

-Even centuries after the fall of the Roman Empire, the Quirinal hill in Rome, originally named from the deified Romulus, was still associated with power – it was chosen as the seat of the royal house after the taking of Rome by the Savoia and later it became the residence of the Presidents of the Italian Republic.
+Even centuries after the fall of the Roman Empire, the Quirinal hill in Rome, originally named from the deified Romulus, was still associated with power. in 1583 Gregory XIII chose the site for his summer palace, this palace would come to be known as the Quirinal Palace.
+After the Capture of Rome, it was chosen as the seat of the Kingdom by the House of Savoy and later after the Abolition of the Monarchy it became the residence of the Presidents of the Italian Republic.